RAYLIGHT FOR MAC 2.08

 Other Locations

-Locations other than P2 Cards or volumes containing P2 Card images, for example a P2 folder on your desktop, may be scanned by adding them to the "Other Scan Locations" list.
+Locations other than P2 Cards, or external drives containing P2 Card images (for example a P2 folder on your desktop), may be scanned by adding them to the "Other Scan Locations" list.

 If you select "Store Links in Same Location as Source Files" then the links will be stored in the same folder as the video MXF files.
-This can make it easier to organize the links, however, the MXF files must be rescanned if they are copied to another folder or drive.
+This can make it easier to organize the links.
+You can also choose "Store Links in Root of Card Images" and they will be placed in the same folder as the CONTENTS folder of each card.
+If neither of these options are selected, the links will be stored in the /User/Shared/Raylight folder on your system drive.

 The links created by Raylight may be copied or moved to any other part of your computer, including other disk drives, and they will function normally.